Previous Up Next

 Book

 At 13:18, I bought the book Na de beeldenstorm.
-Drie opstellen over recente beeldende kunst by Carel Blotkamp from charity shop Het Goed for € 1.50.
+Drie opstellen over recente beeldende kunst by Carel Blotkamp from thrift store Het Goed for € 1.50.
 I did not know of this book.
 It contains two reproductions of works by Peter Struycken.
 Illustration 8 is Komputerstrukturen 4a rotated by 180 degrees and Illustration 7 is Wetmatige beweging rood-geel/blauw-wit.

 Chinese Wooden Puzzle